ybriffa/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-sg.md

 ---
-title: 'Using the IPMI with dedicated servers'
+title: 'Using the IPMI with Dedicated Servers'
 slug: use-ipmi-dedicated-servers
 excerpt: 'With the IPMI, you can log in to your server without having to use any external software.'
 section: 'Getting started'